Basic Steel Products Trading License in Dubai: Cost and Requirements

 Passport-sized photographs

-One important operational consideration is that a physical warehouse is not a mandatory requirement to hold a trading licence at Dubai South Business Hub Free Zone.
+One important operational consideration is that a physical warehouse is not a mandatory requirement to hold a trading license at Dubai South Business Hub Free Zone.
 Traders can operate using a flexi-desk arrangement, which reduces initial overhead significantly.
-Annual licence renewal is required, and businesses must maintain compliance with the free zone authority's rules throughout the licence period.
+Annual license renewal is required, and businesses must maintain compliance with the free zone authority's rules throughout the license period.

 Regulatory and Approval Considerations